-8.3 Natural Parameter Homotopy
+8.2 Natural Parameter Continuation

-Figure 8.2 shows a natural parameter homotopy netlist with parameters pertinent to the homotopy algorithm highlighted in red.
-For this example, the parameter being swept is the DC value of the voltage source 'VDDdev'.
-This example demonstrates a version of "source stepping" that is similar to SPICE, but only applied to the single voltage source 'VDDdev' rather than to all voltage sources.
+Figure 8.1 shows a natural parameter continuation netlist with parameters pertinent to the continuation algorithm highlighted in red.
+For this example, the parameter being swept is the DC value of the voltage source VDDdev.
+This example demonstrates a version of "source stepping" that is similar to SPICE, but only applied to the single voltage source VDDdev rather than to all voltage sources.
+For an example of source stepping in which every source in simultaneously swept, see sections 8.2.2 and 8.5.

-Using homotopy on the magnitudes of independent voltage and current sources is a fairly obvious technique when a DC operating point calculation fails to converge.
-However, a naïve application of natural parameter homotopy to single voltage and current sources does not often enable convergence in practice.
+Using continuation on the magnitudes of independent voltage and current sources is a fairly obvious technique when a DC operating point calculation fails to converge.
+However, a naïve application of natural parameter continuation to single voltage and current sources does not often enable convergence in practice.
 Xyce will apply source stepping automatically during the DC operating point calculation if both the standard Newton's method and GMIN stepping fail.
-So, normally, this technique of manually forcing source stepping is unnecessary.
+So, normally, this technique of manually forcing stepping of a single source is unnecessary.